tj2552-nyu-edu/TimAJohnsonPublic/AI_Security.md

-##From Governance to Enforcement: Closing AI Data Accountability with SLSA
+## From Governance to Enforcement: Closing AI Data Accountability with SLSA

-Timothy Johnson, Tandon Cyber Fellow tj2552@nyu.edu,
+Timothy Johnson, Tandon Cyber Fellow, tj2552@nyu.edu
-NYU AI Governance, Fall 2026, Alexander Sharpe

 Current AI governance and risk frameworks generally identify data as the principal agent of AI performance  and  risk.
 But  the  current  recognized  standards,  such  as  ISO  42001,  rely  on  policy,